arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ![New Project](./assets/new-project.png)

-Then, name the project and select "Portenta Machine Control 1.0" as the project target.
-Then press OK:
+Name the project and select "Portenta Machine Control 1.0" as the project target; press OK:

 ![Project Info](./assets/project-info.png)

 ### Behavior Setting

 Once the project has been created, to visualize the "Temperature probes" inputs of the board, you need to go to the **Resources** Tools window and click on "**Temperature probes**".
-If you cannot find this window, you can try to click on: ```View > Tools Windows > Resources```
+If you cannot find this window, you can try to click on: ```View > Tools Windows > Resources``` .

 ![Resources Window](./assets/resources.png)